Blackbeing/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 1-rectangle.py -- Add getters and setters in Rectangle class
 - 1-rectangle.py -- Add getters and setters in Rectangle class
 - 3-rectangle.py -- Print rectangle using #
+- 4-rectangle.py -- String representation of rectangle (used by eval())